purplefox81/setup-digital-ocean-via-ansible/readme.md

 When a role is called from playbook, the main.yml under its 'tasks' subdirectory is loaded and executed by ansible.

-in this project, available commands are ansible-playbook -i hosts -u root playbook-by-role-ping.yml ansible-playbook -i hosts -u root playbook-by-role-basic.yml ansible-playbook -i hosts -u root playbook-by-role-docker.yml ansible-playbook -i hosts -u root playbook-by-role-nginx.yml
+in this project, available commands are
+* ansible-playbook -i hosts -u root playbook-by-role-ping.yml
+* ansible-playbook -i hosts -u root playbook-by-role-basic.yml
+* ansible-playbook -i hosts -u root playbook-by-role-docker.yml
+* ansible-playbook -i hosts -u root playbook-by-role-nginx.yml
+* ansible-playbook -i hosts -u root playbook-by-role-vpn-for-ubuntu.yml

+## Additional Notes for VPN

+choose ubuntu 16.04 droplet for easy setup all vpn config details can be found in shadowsocks.json

+as for clients,
+* on ios, there is a Sockswitch app
+* on windows, search for `shadowsocks-windows` on github. click `System Proxy - Global` after configuring all proxy details to activate the vpn